danielh-official/danielh-official/README.md

 ### Hi there 👋

-See my [projects](https://github.com/users/danielh-official/projects/12/views/1) for an overview of what I'm currently working on.
+See my [projects](https://github.com/users/danielh-official/projects/12/views/1) for an overview of my current work.

 ### 📫 How to reach me:
-- My email: dhdevguy@gmail.com
 - My website: https://danielhaven.com

 ### 💬 Ask me about: